 It is a very simple process and doesn't even need a camera.
 The first step is to put a piece of photographic film on a metal plate.
 The object that you want to photograph is then placed on top of the film.
 A high voltage current is then applied to the metal plate.
 The electronic corona discharge between the object and the plate is caught on the film which is considered to be 'aura'.
 It is seen as a silhouette of light surrounding the object.

 Image Source: Mr X

 So, what do you think?
 Is this spiritual proof on paper of our aura or is it a result of science?
-I do believe that people do have a life force or an aura around them as we do feel someone's energy and we can feel when someone is pissed off or happy and you can get a general feeling of the mood of a room.
-When you take it further into paranormal investigating, when you are communicating, you can feel if it is a positive energy or something negative.
+I do believe that people do have a life force or an aura around them as we do feel someone's energy and we can feel when someone is pissed off or happy.
+You can even get a general feeling of the mood of a room.
+When you take it further into paranormal investigating, people tend to feel if it is positive energy or something negative.
 We as living beings have energy.
 Is this technology proof of that?
 I personally don't believe so.
 The fact that I could put my can of coke on the bed and get an aura of light around it potentially brighter than what my hand can emit shows me that this is a result of science.
 You only have to look at the results of the photos and the water correlation makes sense and you can see it within the photos.
 It does not mean I do not believe in auras because I do, I am just not convinced that this is capturing a person's aura on film.
 I would be willing to try it and see what results came through, but that would be about it.
 Tell me your experiences with this have you tried it?

 Don't forget to follow the Facebook page for regular updates